 A Decision — but No Final Verdict — in the Killing of Ezell Ford

-Jim Newton - author of “Man of Tomorrow: The Relentless Life of Jerry Brown” - @newton_jim, Craig Lally - Los Angeles Police Protective League - @lappl_lally, Melina Abdullah - professor in the Department of Pan-African Studies at Cal State LA, and organizer of the Black Lives Matter movement - @DocMellyMel
+Jim Newton - author of “Man of Tomorrow: The Relentless Life of Jerry Brown” - @newton_jim, Craig Lally - Los Angeles Police Protective League - @lappl_lally, Melina Abdullah - professor in the Department of Pan-African Studies at Cal State LA and an organizer of the Black Lives Matter movement - @DocMellyMel